Westminster-Astronomical-Society/observatory_handbook/2_opening_and_closing.md

-# Opening and closing procedures
+# Opening and Closing Procedures

 ## Opening and inspection of the facilities